bit101/artfromcodesite/content/posts/20240512/no-barriers.md

 tags: ["wire"]
 ---

 {{< cdnvideo "20240512/20240512.mp4" "A sphere orbits above a grid plane, dropping through the plane to the other side and back.
 The plane bulges and opens as the sphere passes through it.
-The words No Barriers appear in the background." >}}
+The words No Barriers appear in the background." "controls" >}}